button/button-android/README.md

 ## Overview

-[Button Actions](https://developer.usebutton.com/guides/publishers/android/using-button-actions) provide relevant actions to your users, complete with a corresponding UI.
-Buttons can be configured with one or more Merchants that they can offer to your users.

 [Button Purchase Path](https://developer.usebutton.com/guides/publishers/android/create-a-button-purchase-path) takes regular Merchant URLs to products, categories or just the homepage and replaces them with a fully attributed Button Purchase Path, optimized for both conversion and user experience.

 ## Getting started